Impasugong

 It is also spelled Impasug-ong.

-Impasug-ong also has a tree park, 15 minutes drive from the centre.
+Impasug-ong also has a tree park, which is a 15-minute drive from the centre.
 The town's communal ranch which has a 642-hectare land area is the only communal ranch solely owned by the government throughout the Philippines.

 Geography

 Impasugong is strategically located in the north-eastern part of the Province of Bukidnon.
 It is approximately 75 km from Cagayan de Oro City, a good 1½-hour drive and it is half an hour away from Malaybalay City, the capital of the province.

 With a total number of 13 barangays, it is characterized by mountains, deep canyons and gorges.
 The terrain is predominantly rugged with a significant slope of 18% and above covering 72% of the land area and distributed throughout the municipality.